 Having a customer success manager overseeing the onboarding process helps with retention.
 But the relationship goes beyond onboarding.

-They have a "high-level view" of the entire support process
+They keep a "high-level view" of the entire support process

 Customer success managers are involved in multiple phases of the customer lifestyle, so they have a bird's eye perspective.
 Service reps may know what customer problems are most common, but they only see the issue up close.
 CSMs see which problems affect multiple clients, and forecast what those trends mean for future churn.